amazeeio/homebrew-cachalot/README.md

-# homebrew-dinghy
+# Dinghy Homebrew Tap

-Homebrew tap to install Dinghy
+This tap contains a formula to install [dinghy](https://github.com/codekitchen/dinghy).

+## How do I install?

+Just `brew tap adrianfalleiro/dinghy` and then `brew install dinghy`.